Learn German with us!

 Online course (Your Uni-ID is required!)

 Immerse yourself in 20th century German history, from the Third Reich to the German reunification in 1990, and talk about the various repercussions still ongoing today and how we deal with this.
 In this vocabulary course you will learn and practise important terms related to Germany's history.
-This self-learning course on eCampus is tutored by a language trainer and three live sessions will take place during the semester.
+This self-learning course on eCampus is tutored by a language trainer and three live sessions (via Zoom) will take place on the following Thursdays (07:00 pm - 08:00 pm): April 25, 2024, June 06, 2024 and July 11, 2024

 Level B2/C1